hellomohit722/java-notes/Streams.md

 }
 ```
 ---
-# Streams in Programming
+# Streams

-## What is a Stream?
-A **Stream** is a sequence of elements that supports **functional** and **declarative programming**.
-It allows data to be processed in a pipeline style using operations like filtering, mapping, and reducing.

-## Key Characteristics of Streams
+# Key Characteristics of Streams
 - Process collections of data in a **functional (lambda-based)** manner
 - Use **declarative programming** (describe *what* to do, not *how* to do it)
 - Do not store data; they **process data on demand**